-The purpose of this Notice is to republish the "collection of indirect cost" policy and to add a new section covering "Unrestricted Grants".
+To republish the "collection of indirect cost" policy and to add a new section covering "unrestricted grants."
 The following paragraphs will briefly explain what indirect costs are, who audits and approves the rates, and the policy and rate to apply to various types of awards or awards from specific sponsors.

 The following exceptions to the collection of full indirect costs will apply: